kylemackie1/PatternAnalysis-2025/recognition/ConvNeXt-48035657/README.md

 ![](images/attention_analysis.png "Attention Analysis")

+The final model tested achieved a test accuracy of 0.6978, which is below the desired value of 0.8.
+As such, more generalisation techniques would be investigated if attempted again in order to improve performance on the test set and reduce overfitting.

 ## References

 IA.
 (2025).
 What Is Alzheimer's Disease?
 Retrieved October 26, 2025, from National Institute on Aging: https://www.nia.nih.gov/health/alzheimers-and-dementia/what-alzheimers-disease